ShahariarRahman/moon-tech-rtk-query-practice/README.md

 #### refetchOnMountOrArgChange

-- fetch data each when the page render
+- fetch data each time when the page render

 #### Automated Re-fetching

 - tagTypes
+- - cache the tags
 - providesTags
+- - add tags in cache
+- - re-fetch this query if those tags invalidated
 - invalidatesTags
+- - invalidates tags so that data can re-fetch.